{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Brazil -0.6

 Investors may not realize how closely tied the performance of the Canadian market is to a limited number of companies.
-In Canada, the 10 largest companies in the S&P/TSX Composite Index account for more than a third of the total Index.
-That’s significantly more than the 10 largest holdings in most other major indexes around the world.
+That’s similar to the concentration risk of the Magnificent 7 within the S&P 500.

 Total weight of top 10 holdings within their respective index (%)